Combinatorial operads from monoids

 \section{Syntax trees and operads}

-In this Section, we set some notations about syntax trees and operads.
-We also present some notions about rewriting systems on syntax trees that we shall use to prove presentations of operads throughout the rest of the paper.
+In this section, we set some notations about syntax trees and operads.
+All our operads are reduced, {\em i.e.}, all of its elements have at least one input.
+In the same way, all our syntax trees are reduced, {\em i.e.}, all of its internal nodes have at least one child.
+We also present in this section some notions about rewriting systems on syntax trees that we shall use to prove presentations of operads throughout the rest of the paper.